TEMPTAG/Social-Network-API/README.md

   - `POST` /api/users - Create a new user
   - `PUT` /api/users/:userId - Update an existing user
   - `DELETE` /api/users/:userId - Delete a user and their associated thoughts

-- **Friend Routes**:
+  - **Friends of User Routes**:
     - `POST` /api/users/:userId/friends/:friendId - Add a friend to a user’s friend list
     - `DELETE` /api/users/:userId/friends/:friendId - Remove a friend from a user’s friend list

 - **Thought Routes**:
   - `GET` /api/thoughts - Get all thoughts
   - `GET` /api/thoughts/:thoughtId - Get a single thought by ID
   - `POST` /api/thoughts - Create a new thought (and associate it with a user)
   - `PUT` /api/thoughts/:thoughtId - Update an existing thought
   - `DELETE` /api/thoughts/:thoughtId - Delete a thought

-- **Reaction Routes**:
+  - **Reaction to Thoughts Routes**:
     - `POST` /api/thoughts/:thoughtId/reactions - Create a reaction to a thought
     - `DELETE` /api/thoughts/:thoughtId/reactions/:reactionId - Delete a reaction from a thought

 ---